smithjj/mlSNLO-batch/docs/inputs_all_functions.md

 *snlo_brewster_displacement_cavity_func.m*

-Updated cavity function.
-Can handle Brewster angle crystals, plots the beam width and radius of curvature through the cavity, also displays how a small displacement or tilt added at some specified location alters the cavity mode.
+<p id="cavity">Updated cavity function.
+Can handle Brewster angle crystals, plots the beam width and radius of curvature through the cavity, also displays how a small displacement or tilt added at some specified location alters the cavity mode.</p>

 For passing a set of inputs as an input argument to this function, the argument must be a data structure with fields named as follows:
 |Fieldname | Shape | Units | Description |